The History of Aero

 The L-39NG is a versatile platform suitable for training, reconnaissance and light combat missions.

-From the flight of the first L-39NG prototype, through full certification to the start of serial production.
-These are major milestones that represent a new era for our company.
+From the flight of the first L-39NG prototype, through full certification, to the start of serial production.
+These are major milestones that represent a new era for our company and the future of the entire company.

 2019